Sidewalk Vendors Say They’re Being Harassed For Setting Up Outside LACC Swap Meet

 When the pandemic shut down the L.A.
 City College swap meet, several vendors moved to the sidewalk on Vermont Avenue.
 When the swap meet reopened in August, many opted not to return to the campus to avoid paying the booth fee.

 Community Power Collective organizer Sergio Jimenez says vendors can make more money selling on the sidewalk than inside the swap meet.
-But he claims sidewalk vendors have to put up with harassment from some neighbors and the swap meet's new manager, Phillip Dane.
+Street vendors have also been an integral part of the East Hollywood neighborhood where L.A.
+City College is located.
+But the area's historic links to vending are being challenged by people like the swap meet's new operator Phillip Dane, who Jimenez says is gentrifying the neighborhood as a result

 “We started hearing a lot of negativity and attacking vendors, placing vendors within, like, ‘illegal vendors’ and ‘legal vendors,’” Jimenez said.
 “Even though a lot of vendors that have been on Vermont have their permits.”